Oleksii-Levchenko456/TravelTrucks/README.md

 # Travel Trucks

-**Travel Trucks One** — modern web application to explore a catalog of campers and travel vehicles.
+**Travel Trucks** — modern web application to explore a catalog of campers and travel vehicles.
 Users can browse and find campers of their dreams, review listings, and prepare for their next adventure.

 ## Features
 - Home page with welcome screen and intro.